Who We Are

 New York City Audubon envisions a day when birds and people in the five boroughs enjoy a healthy, livable habitat.

-For 40 years, New York City Audubon has championed nature in the City’s five boroughs through a combination of engaging and entertaining programs and innovative conservation campaigns.
+For over 40 years, New York City Audubon has championed nature in the City’s five boroughs through a combination of engaging and entertaining programs and innovative conservation campaigns.
 Through these efforts, we protect the more than 300 species of birds living in the 30,000 acres of wetlands, forests, and grasslands of New York City.

 New York City Audubon is an independent non-profit organization.
 We affiliate with and often collaborate with Audubon New York and the National Audubon Society, but we are a separate entity from these organizations.